rajkumar-1997/ritunjaya-saxena-wasserstoff-BackendTask/README.md

 2.used google cloudvision api for getting automatic annotations for images

 #middlewares
-1.having 2 middleware files. one as authMiddleware.js for cheking authentication for users and checking 2.2.2.admin roles and another fileMiddleware.js for processing data of upload images
+1.having 2 middleware files. one as authMiddleware.js for cheking authentication for users and checking admin roles and another fileMiddleware.js for processing data of upload images

 #utilities
-1.used json2csv package for converting json data to csv and used js2xmlparser package for converting json 2.data to xml formate in utils/converter.js
+1.used json2csv package for converting json data to csv and used js2xmlparser package for converting json data to xml formate in utils/converter.js

 #apis
 1.http://localhost:3000/user/signup api for doing signup for both user and admin